 You can also head over to the The Village at Grand Traverse Commons to explore the halls of the underground shops and bistros, stock up on fresh local goods at the Indoor Farmers Market (November-April), or brush up on your Traverse City history with a guided tour.

 Stock on a spring break idea?
 How about some resort living?
 Basically a cruise ship out of the water, spending a few days at a fully-stocked resort fills that spring break void.
 Get rowdy at indoor pools and waterparks, decompress with indulging spa treatments, and finally, milk those two beautiful words -- room service.
-Try Great Wolf Lodge, Grand Traverse Resort and Spa or Shanty Creek Resorts, to name a few.
+Try Great Wolf Lodge or the Grand Traverse Resort and Spa.

 Lastly, you can spring into creativity during the Downtown Art Walk in early May.
 Meet regional artisans doing their thing in downtown shops, peruse the new spring styles, all while sipping local wines.